bahbbc/bahbbc.github.io/_posts/2014-6-14-A-little-LaTeX.md

 ![Image Overleaf Dash](/images/dashboard.png)

-Overleaf it's pretty straitforward, you make your registration and have 100MB free to make your files.
+Overleaf is pretty straitforward, you make your registration and have 100MB free to make your files.
 You will have you dashboard and a lot of themes to work on your docs.
 You can also upload your own theme.
-The coolest think is that the file keeps compiling while you are writing and shows the result in your right.
+The coolest thing is that the file keeps compiling while you are writing and shows the result in your right.
 When you write some shit you are immediately notified.

 ![Image Overleaf Screen](/images/2-screens.png)

 Also you can work together with your co-workers!
-Is not as good as google docs it is.
+Is not as good as google docs is.
 The texts keeps moving and you don't know what is happening.
 There is no sign that other people are editing the file, but I never had a problem with it.
 You can also leave comments to you friend (comments in LaTeX are `%`) and he will see it right away :relaxed:

 Take a look at the [SOLID presentation](http://www.slideshare.net/bankfacil/solid-ood-principles) I made using Overleaf.